MichalLytek/type-graphql/docs/resolvers.md

 Usually, queries have some arguments - it might be the id of a resource, a search phrase or pagination settings.
 TypeGraphQL allows you to define arguments in two ways.

 First is the inline method using the `@Arg()` decorator.
-The drawback is the need to repeating argument name (due to a limitation of the reflection system) in the decorator parameter.
-As we can see below, we can also pass a `defaultValue` options that will be reflected in the GraphQL schema.
+The drawback is the need to repeating the argument name (due to a limitation of the reflection system) in the decorator parameter.
+As we can see below, we can also pass a `defaultValue` option that will be reflected in the GraphQL schema.

 ```typescript
 @Resolver()